Abused and Betrayed Christian Divorcees are Leaving the Church

 Today, I'm going after the Southern Baptists who in 2010 made the lives of abused wives and abused husbands just a little bit more miserable.
 So strap in and hang on tight.
 And see if you agree.

 A few weeks ago, I did a presentation about a serious problem: Evangelical churches shoot their own wounded divorcees.
 You should probably start with the video and transcript HERE

 I discovered this in February 2020, when I read the Christianity Today article about divorcees and church attendance.
-I pondered the last graph (shown below) at the bottom.
+I pondered the last graph (shown below).
 Divorced Evangelicals are not attending church as much as demographers might have expected.

 That big blue oval shows that there's an attendance gap with Evangelical divorcees.
 (The larger the oval, the worse the gap.)
 These divorcees aren't showing up in church as much as we would expect.
 And there's a reason for that, in my mind.
 Evangelical divorcees can't stomach those well-meaning but tone-deaf sermons that say “all-divorcees-are quitters-who-took-the-easy-way-out."
 It's been going on a long time, as you can see from the graph, and it's fueled in part by the Southern Baptists.

-Now, obviously, I’m not saying that all Evangelical pastors are cold-hearted toward those who need to divorce, or that all evangelical divorcees stop attending, or that Southern Baptists are the sole cause of the problem, but I am saying that perhaps millions of Evangelical divorcees, especially victims of abuse or infidelity have decided not to go to church for now…or perhaps ever again.
+Now, obviously, I’m not saying that all Evangelical pastors are cold-hearted toward those who need to divorce, or that all evangelical divorcees stop attending, or that Southern Baptists are the sole cause of the problem, but I am saying that perhaps millions of Evangelical divorcees, especially victims of emotional abuse, physical abuse, or infidelity have decided not to go to church as much…or perhaps have stopped attending church.
 And much of it is due to the messages they hear from the pulpit.